Scott Parkinson

 Scott Parkinson (born 27 November 1983) is an English football manager and former player who played as a defender.
-He is currently the head assistant coach for OL Reign of the American National Women's Soccer League (NWSL).
+He is currently the head assistant coach for Seattle Reign FC of the American National Women's Soccer League (NWSL).

 College career

 Parkinson was an All-American player for the USAO Drovers men's soccer team.

 Club career

 Parkinson captained Oklahoma City FC during their inaugural season in 2013.

 Managerial career

 Parkinson joined the professional ranks in 2018 as an assistant coach for the NWSL expansion team Utah Royals FC.
 He left for the same position at Chicago Red Stars in 2020.